Gnadenhutten massacre: Background

-A third group of Lenape, many of them converted Christian Munsee and Unami, lived in several mission villages in Ohio led by David Zeisberger and other Moravian Christian missionaries.
+A third group of Lenape, many of them Munsee and Unami converts to Christianity, lived in several mission villages in Ohio led by David Zeisberger and other missionaries of the Moravian Church.
 From the mid-Atlantic area, they spoke the Munsee and the Unami dialects of Delaware, an Algonquian language.
 These Christian Lenape, being Moravians, held to Christian pacifism.

-White Eyes, a Lenape chief and Speaker of the Delaware Head Council, negotiated the treaty.
-When he died in 1778, reportedly of smallpox, the treaty had not yet been ratified by Congress.
-United States officials never pursued it, and the Native American state was dropped.
+White Eyes, a Lenape chief and Speaker of the Lenape Head Council, negotiated the treaty.
+When he died in 1778, reportedly of smallpox, the treaty had not yet been ratified by the Continental Congress.
+United States officials never pursued it, and the proposed Native American state was dropped.
 Years later George Morgan, a colonial diplomat to the Lenape and Shawnee during the American Revolution, wrote to Congress that White Eyes had been murdered by American militia in Michigan.

 Many Lenape at Coshocton eventually joined the war against the Americans, in part because of American raids against friendly Lenape bands.
 In response, Colonel Daniel Brodhead led an expedition out of Fort Pitt and destroyed Coshocton on April 19, 1781.
 Surviving residents fled to the north.
 Colonel Brodhead convinced the militia to leave the Lenape at the Moravian mission villages unmolested since they were peaceful and neutral.

-Brodhead's having to restrain the militia from attacking the Moravian villages was a reflection of the brutal nature of frontier warfare.
+Brodhead having to restrain the militia from attacking the Moravian villages was a reflection of the brutal nature of frontier warfare.
 Violence had escalated on both sides.
 Relations between regular Continental Army officers from the east (such as Brodhead) and western militia were frequently strained.
 The tensions were worsened by the American government's policy of recruiting some Native American tribes as allies in the war.
 Western militiamen, many of whom had lost friends and family in Native American raids against settlers' encroachment, blamed all indigenous people for the acts of some and did not distinguish between friendly and hostile tribes or bands.